Tragen/PowerShell_IPPortScanner/README.md

-# PowerShell | IPv4 port scanner
+# PowerShell | IP port scanner

-Powerful asynchronus IPv4 port scanner for PowerShell.
+Powerful asynchronus IP port scanner for PowerShell.

 ## Description

-This powerful asynchronus IPv4 port scanner allows you to scan every port range you want (500 to 2600 would work).
+This powerful asynchronus IP port scanner allows you to scan every port range you want (500 to 2600 would work).
 Only TCP ports are scanned.

 The result will contain the port number, protocol, service name, description and the status.